Guidelines for Student Funding Applications

 Requirements

-Student applications must be complete before they will be examined for funding by the CCOM/JHC faculty.
+Student applications must be complete before they will be examined for funding by the Center's faculty.
 This means, among other requirements, that they must be supported by three letters of recommendation, have GREs and/or TOEFLs if required by the graduate academic program, and have the personal statement and biographical information required by the Graduate School.

 Decision Process